ecetekin03/ecetekin03/README.md

 - 👋 Hi, I’m Ece TEKİN
-- 🌱 I’m currently learning C, Python, Data structure
+- 🌱 I’m currently learning C, Python, Data structures
 - 📫 How to reach me etekin1964@gmail.com

 <!---
 ecetekin03/ecetekin03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->